05 Feb How to find the Best Melbourne Psychologist suited for you?

-A psychologist practicing within Australia is required to be registered with the Australian Health Practitioner Agency (AHPRA), and to have undergone a minimum of six years of approved psychological study.
+A psychologist practising within Australia is required to be registered with the Australian Health Practitioner Agency (AHPRA) and to have undergone a minimum of six years of approved psychological study.
 We are warm and professional Melbourne psychologists registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 As psychologists in clinical practice, we adhere to the professional codes of the Australian Psychological Society and Psychologists Registration Board of Victoria.
-We are trained in helping individuals achieve life satisfaction, personal meaning, inner-peace, and positive wellbeing.
+We are trained in helping individuals achieve life satisfaction, personal meaning, inner peace, and positive wellbeing.
 Our matching service helps you to find the best psychologists for your needs, by also recommending other practices based on your needs.

 If you are unhappy, stressed, confused, or finding it difficult to cope, then seeing a psychologist can help you.
 Knowing what psychologists do and how to get the right psychologist for you is a good initial step on the road to improvement.
 We hope our blog supports you to find the best Melbourne or local psychologist to meet your needs.

-Why not reach out to us at Positive Wellbeing Psychology, discuss your needs and we can match you with one of our Melbourne psychologists.
+Why not reach out to us at Positive Wellbeing Psychology, to discuss your needs and we can match you with one of our Melbourne psychologists.
 Research suggests that people who receive psychotherapy from a psychologist are better off than 80% of those who have not received therapy.
 At Positive Wellbeing Psychology, we are experienced in providing evidence-based treatment online via video or phone.
-Our matching services is designed to help you find the best Melbourne psychologist for you, by also recommending other practices based on your needs.
-Our practice collaborates with a number of Melbourne general practitioners, psychologists, dieticians, nutritionists, psychiatrists, among others; who are outside our practice.
-We are able to make recommendations to better support your needs and/or to establish a holistic approach to positive change.
+Our matching services are designed to help you find the best Melbourne psychologist for you, by also recommending other practices based on your needs.
+Our practice collaborates with a number of Melbourne general practitioners, psychologists, dieticians, nutritionists, and psychiatrists, among others; who are outside our practice.
+We can make recommendations to better support your needs and/or establish a holistic approach to positive change.

-To enquire about an appointment with Positive Wellbeing Psychology, please complete our Online Contact Form for new clients (click here).
+To enquire about an appointment with Positive Wellbeing Psychology, please complete an online enquiry here.
 We’ll be in touch shortly to answer any of your questions.

 NEED MORE IMMEDIATE HELP?

 If you need immediate help or your life is in danger, please call ‘triple zero’ (000).
 If you are thinking of harming yourself, it is important to reach out for immediate support.
 If someone you know is at immediate risk of harm, please also call ‘triple zero’ (000) as a matter of urgency.
-For more information on immediate supports, please click here.
+Should you require more immediate support, learn more here.